boonyong6/how-linux-works/README.md

 $ gunzip file.tar.gz
 $ tar xvf file.tar

-# zcat is the same as gunzip -dc. -d option decompresses. -c option sends the result to standard output
+# zcat is the same as gunzip -dc. -d: decompresses. -c: sends the result to standard output.
 $ zcat file.tar.gz | tar xvf -
 # Use z option (zcat shortcut) to invoke gzip on the archive automatically.
 # You're actually performing two steps when taking the shortcut.